 My dad passed away before Christmas.
 He was 86 and died of cancer — ‘old age’ as some have put it.
 Although our family had plenty of time to prepare for the inevitable, I found it almost unbearable… to watch him fade away over the last days, his arms making slow semaphore movements as we talked to him, unsure if he could hear us.

 My mum, sister and I were at his bedside when he died.
 His breathing stopped and I felt a great surge of love flow through the room.
-I am not going to dwell on this personal loss, but it has affected me in all sorts of ways, one being that I’ve found it very difficult to write anything meaningful.
+Losing him has affected me in all sorts of ways, one being that I’ve found it very difficult to write anything meaningful.

 I did write my dad’s funeral eulogy, with help from all my sisters and brother, and that was the hardest thing I’ve ever had to write.
 Since then I can’t seem to write.
 Along with music — a huge help over these last weeks — writing has always been important for me, so I am trying to start again, and maybe this post will be part of the process.